-Note that red, striped, chiogga, or golden beets can all be used just as easily, and prettily, as more common red beets (see Types of Beets for more info).
+Note that red, pink, or golden beets can all be used just as easily, and prettily, as more common red beets (see Types of Beets for more info).
+Striped beets are particularly lovely as chips, since they keep their distinctive stripes, looking almost like cartoon versions of potato chips.

 - 1 quart vegetable or canola oil